savannahmarshall/Savfolio/README.md

 ## Description

-I created Savfolio to display and showcase my favorite projects to provide a way for employers to both see my work and contact me.
+Savfolio is a personal portfolio designed to highlight my favorite projects from the bootcamp using and was created using React and Vite.
+This provides a platform for potential employers to review my work and reach out to me directly.
+It showcases a variety of projects that demonstrate the skills and technologies I’ve acquired.
+The "About Me" page includes a brief biography and icons representing the technologies I've learned.
+The portfolio page features eight projects, allowing users to interact by selecting images or buttons to access GitHub repositories or deployed applications.
+Additionally, there’s a contact page where users can submit their information, and a resume page where they can view and download my resume, offering insights into my professional and educational background.

 ## Table of Contents